jsinger67/parol/book/src/ParGrammar.md

 ### Assigning user types to grammar symbols

-You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
+You can specify a user type to be inserted into the AST structure where the symbol would otherwise have the originally generated type.
 Add after a grammar symbol a colon followed by a user type name to instruct `parol` to use this type instead.
 In your language implementation you have to provide fallible conversions from references of the original generated types (`&T`) to your types (`U`) by implementing the trait `TryFrom<&T> for U`.

+In C#, the same mapping is achieved with constructors on your custom types.
+The constructors accept the generated source types (for example `Token` for terminals, or generated non-terminal wrapper types), and `parol` invokes these conversions in the generated mapping layer.

-An examples can be found in the `list` example.
+An example can be found in the `list` example.

 ```rust
 impl<'t> TryFrom<&Token<'t>> for Number {